 The GA HMIS Steering Committee shall have two co-chairs, one elected chair and one chair being filled by the HMIS Lead.
 Any member of the GA HMIS Steering Committee is eligible to serve as a chair.
 The elected chair position shall be filled by a simple majority vote.
 The newly elected chair shall assume office at the close of that meeting and shall serve a term of one year.
-Elected chairs may only serve a maximum of two full terms consecutively.
-If an officer is elected due to a need to fill a vacancy, that officer will serve for the remainder of the vacating officer's term.
+Elected chairs may only serve a maximum of two full terms consecutively If an officer is elected due to a need to fill a vacancy, that officer will serve for the remainder of the vacating officer's term.
 This partial term will not count toward the consecutive term limitation.
+If the two-year term ends without a newly elected Co-Chair, a voting representative that is a member of the Steering committee will be requested to fill the vacancy.
+The selection will be according to the HUD designation, beginning with GA - 500.
 The current designated HMIS Lead shall fill the non-elected co-chair position without any term limitations until such time that a new HMIS Lead is designated by the GA HMIS collaborative.

-The elected chairperson's duties will be to:
+The elected Co-Chairperson's duties will be to:

-- 1. Serve as primary point of contact for the Steering Committee; - Co-facilitate and preside over GA HMIS Steering Committee meetings with the HMIS Lead; - 3.
+- 1. Serve as primary point of contact for the Steering Committee; - 2.
+Co-facilitate and preside over GA HMIS Steering Committee meetings with the HMIS Lead; - 3.
 Facilitate the development of meeting agendas with the HMIS Lead; and - 4.
 Encourage communication and participation of all Steering Committee members. - 5.
 Monitor effectiveness of the HMIS Lead.

-The HMIS Lead's duties as a co-chair will be to:
+The HMIS Lead's duties as a Co-Chair will be to: